Scrif/Scrif/README.md

 # Hey everyone 👋

 <div align="justify">
   My name is Austin and I'm an industrial engineer by training.
 I'm currently a product manager for risk-mitigation equipment in the commercial building environment.
-I'm also working on my full-stack web development skills.
 I have a passion for good product design, embedded systems, and data analytics.

+I'm currently working on my full-stack web development skills.
 </div>

 # Tech, Tools, & Languages